YentingChen/Moneybox_iOS_Technical_Challenge/README.md

 -  **Coordinator:** It contains its own child Coordinators, and the flow cycle implementing functions.

-- **CoordinatorFinishDelegate**: The parent Coordinator knows when its child is ready to be finished.
+- **CoordinatorFinishDelegate:**: The parent Coordinator knows when its child is ready to be finished.

 - **AppScreensProviderProtocol:** It lists all the screens(UIViewController and UINavigationController) in the app.